"Behind the glass wall snow is falling." - Simon Mawer

 Ironweed (U.S., 1987)

 Jack Nicholson and Meryl Streep both got Oscar nods for their sobering portrayals of a couple of down-and-out alcoholics in Depression-era Albany, N.Y., in this adaptation of William Kennedy's Pulitzer Prize-winning novel directed by Argentina's Héctor Babenco (Kiss of the Spider Woman).
 Besides a trailer (and a booklet), there are no extras on the new double-disc (Blu-ray/DVD) release by Eureka!
 Classics.
-The discs are code-locked for Britain and Europe.
+The discs are code-locked for region B (Britain and Europe).

 What's New Pussycat?
 (U.S. / France, 1965)

 Woody Allen made his screen debut as an actor and writer with this mid-1960s satire of sexual obsession shot in France and headlined by Peter O'Toole, Peter Sellers, Romy Schneider and Ursula Andress (Richard Burton also appears, in a cameo).
 The title sequence and Tom Jones' song are memorable.
 Besides a trailer (and a booklet), the new region-B-locked Blu-ray by Eureka!
-Classics has an audio commentary by film critics Emma Westwood and Sally Christie.
+Classics has an audio commentary by critics Emma Westwood and Sally Christie.

 1 from Second Sight